iotexproject/iotex-analyser/README.md

 ```
 ./iotex-analyser -c config.yml plugin load simple.so
 ```
-After successfully running the plugin, the server will output similar text
+After successfully running the plugin, the server will output something like:
 ```
 block height: 1
 ...